EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ## Which language is faster Python or Javascript?

-As interpreted languages they are much slower than compiled languages, so they will be quite bad if you compare them with C, C++, Java, Rust, etc. However, the difference between them is evident: it can be stated that **Javascript executed in Node is much faster than Python with its original interpreter.
+As interpreted languages they are much slower than compiled languages, so they will be quite bad if you compare them with C, C++, Java, Rust, etc.

+### Is python faster than javascript?

+However, the difference between them is evident: it can be stated that **Javascript executed in Node is much faster than Python** with its original interpreter.

 The graph below compares the average execution time of ten iterations of the N-Rheinas problem (the lower the better), I used the [respective javascript and python codes of Sean P. Gallivan](https://dev.to/seanpgallivan/solution-n-queens-5hdb#javascript-code) (all credits to the author) and the [multitime program](https://tratt.net/laurie/src/multitime/) for the calculation of the average time.